sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 Object properties are written as key:value pairs, separated by commas.

-Objects can hold any combination of data types, so provide a very flexible structure.
+Objects can hold any combination of data types:

 	// a pet object
 	var pet = {